 MPGU 358 Performance Practices for Studio Guitarists (2, max 4) Rehearsal procedures; stage deportment; interpretation of solo and ensemble literature; preparation for recitals and professional performance.
-(Duplicates credit in former MUPF 358.)
 Prerequisite: MPGU 258.

 MPGU 390 Special Problems (1-4, Irregular) Supervised, individual studies.
 No more than one registration permitted.
 Enrollment by petition only.
-(Duplicates credit in former MUPF 390.)

 MPGU 415 Studio Guitar Pedagogy (2) Teaching techniques and literature; function of the hands; acoustical properties of instruments.
-(Duplicates credit in former MUPF 415.)